10-Q 1 scx-20221231.htm 10-Q scx-20221231

 Availability under the Term Loan was comprised of 70% of the fair market value of the Borrower's eligible real estate, which included facilities located in Westlake, Ohio, and Waite Park, Minnesota and totaled $4.6 million; and 85% of the net orderly liquidation value of the Borrowers’ machinery and equipment, capped at $7.5 million.
 The real estate portion of the Term facility is subject to a 12.5 year straight line amortization paid quarterly, and the machinery and equipment portion of the facility is subject to a 6.67 year straight line amortization, also paid quarterly.
 The Term Loan is subject to equal quarterly installments of $373,650, payable on the last day of each fiscal quarter.

-In Brazil, the Company is actively mitigating this consequence of the build-up of ICMS (translate to "Tax on Commerce and Services") credits by filing applications with the relevant tax authorities to change the methodology of charging and re-claiming ICMS on imports and domestic sales so that this credit is subsequently relieved and does not increase at this rate again.
-The Brazilian federal tax authority has approved the Company's application and now it is awaiting state tax approval.
-This new methodology is common for similar sized, export focused companies in Brazil.
-The ICMS balance as of June 30, 2022 was $5.4 million and as of December 31, 2022 was $5.2 million.
-The ICMS balance increased $0.2 million versus the quarter ended September 30, 2022 due to currency exchange.
-The Company expects a lower balance by the fiscal year end.
-The ICMS is an asset and its build-up was one of the reasons that Brazilian operation incurred more debt.
-The balance is located on the Condensed Consolidated Balance Sheets in prepaid expenses and other current assets.
+In Brazil, affecting the need for borrowing, the Company historically had a build-up of ICMS (which translates to "Tax on Commerce and Services").
+The Company has changed the methodology of charging and re-claiming ICMS on imports and domestic sales so that this credit is subsequently relieved and does not increase at that rate again.
+The ICMS balance as of June 30, 2023 was $4.9 million and $4.2 million as of December 31, 2023.
+The balance is located on the unaudited Condensed Consolidated Balance Sheets in prepaid expenses and other current assets.

 Lending InstitutionInterest RateBeginning DateEnding DateOutstanding Balance

 The Company is involved in certain legal matters, which arise, in the normal course of business.
-Although the outcomes of these legal matters are inherently difficult to predict, management does not expect the resolution of these legal matters to have a material adverse effect on the Company’s financial condition, results of operations or cash flows.
+The Company does not believe it is reasonably possible that these matters will have a material adverse effect on the Company’s financial condition, results of operations or cash flows.

 17